Questions and Answers

 - What healing options are available in the treatment of medical disorders with a mind-body connection?

 Depends.
 Functional disorders such as tension headaches, irritable bowel and others that are linked to perceived emotional distress, can benefit from relaxation techniques, psychotherapy, and antidepressant medication.
-Disorders linked to repressed emotions can benefit from gaining awareness, and from medications (see Hidden Within Us).
+Disorders linked to repressed emotions can benefit from gaining awareness, which is possible in some but not others, and from medications (see Hidden Within Us).

 - What resources are available to help me learn more about medical disorders with a mind-body connection?